chgigot/epiphy/README.md

 ## Overview

 **epiphy** makes it easy to analyze plant disease epidemics.
 It provides a common framework for spatialized plant disease intensity data recorded over time.
 Implemented statistical methods are currently mainly focused on spatial pattern analysis.
+The online documentation is available at [epiphy.org](http://epiphy.org).

 ## Installation